eduardoagarcia/shef/README.md

 Shef, a wordplay on *"shell"* and *"chef"*, is a powerful CLI tool for cooking up shell recipes without the mess.

-Think of it as [CyberChef](https://gchq.github.io/CyberChef) for your terminal: pipe commands together, add interactive prompts, and build reusable workflows with advanced scripting.
+Think of it as [CyberChef](https://gchq.github.io/CyberChef) for your terminal: pipe commands together, add interactive prompts, and build reusable workflows with advanced logic.

 ## Table of Contents